linode/docs/docs/guides/tools-reference/basics/ls-command-in-linux/index.md

 keywords: ['ls command in linux','ls command','linux ls','linux ls command','what is ls','cmd ls','ls bash','ls output','linux ll command','linux ll']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Martin Heller"]
-published: 2023-03-21
+published: 2023-04-11
-modified_by:
-  name: Linode
 external_resources:
 - '[freeCodeCamp: The Linux LS Command – How to List Files in a Directory + Option Flags](https://www.freecodecamp.org/news/the-linux-ls-command-how-to-list-files-in-a-directory-with-options/)'
 - '[TechMint: 15 Basic ‘ls’ Command Examples in Linux](https://www.tecmint.com/15-basic-ls-command-examples-in-linux/)'
 ---

-`ls` is a Linux shell command that Linux users need to know.
-This guide explains the `ls` command in Linux and shows you 9 ways to use it.

 ## What is the `ls` Command in Linux?

-The `ls` command line utility lists all the files and directories under the specified directory.
-It uses the current directory by default and lists files and directories in alphabetical order by name.
-The `ls` command supports a whole alphabet of flags that modify its behavior.
+The `ls` command line utility lists all the files and directories under a specified directory.
+By default, `ls` uses the current directory and lists files and directories in alphabetical order by name.
+The `ls` command supports many flags that modify its behavior.

-It first appeared in version 1 of AT&T UNIX.
-It is present in all Linux distributions, all BSD distributions, and all Unix-like operating systems.
-This includes macOS (Darwin) and the Windows Subsystem for Linux (WSL).
+`ls` first appeared in version 1 of AT&T UNIX.
+Today, it is included in all Linux distributions, all BSD distributions, and all Unix-like operating systems, including macOS (Darwin) and the Windows Subsystem for Linux (WSL).
 Today it is part of the GNU coreutils project.

 {{< note >}}
-The `ls` command's supported options may vary somewhat among versions and distributions.
+The `ls` command's supported options may vary among OS versions and distributions.
 {{< /note >}}

 ## 9 Ways to Use the `ls` Command

-`ls` can produce a variety of output styles.
-Thanks to all the option flags and the ability to send its output to other utilities using a command line pipe.
-The examples that follow are both common and useful.
+`ls` can output data in a variety of styles depending on the option flags chosen and which command it is piped into.
+The examples that follow represent common scenarios and use cases.

 ### List Files and Directories